OneSignal/OneSignal-WordPress-Plugin/readme.txt

 3. Follow the instructions on the new OneSignal Wordpress menu option to get started.

 == Changelog ==

+= 1.0.5 =
+Send notification on post is now available to any Wordpress user with permissions to create or edit posts.

 = 1.0.4 =
 - Notifications sent with the Automatic Push Notifications on Post feature directly link to the post instead of the homepage when opening the notification.